Viz10/SkyBuyAirlineApp/README.md

 # SkyBuyAirlineApp
+SkyBuy - Flight Booking Management System
-Flight booking platform with automated schedule management.
-Admin creates schedules using different APIs, system generates flights, users book tickes.
+A comprehensive flight booking platform where admins create flight schedules using real airline data from APIs, the system auto-generates individual flight instances and users can search and book tickets on avalaible flights.